Dear Marist Mission Centre Friends,

 Education is the way out of poverty and exclusion.
 Education is a passport to a future and offers both the children and their parents the gift of hope.

-Your generous support will assist in the building of a new classroom block for the children at St. Raphael’s Primary School, District of Buin, Bougainville.
+Your generous support will assist the building of a new and weather proof classroom block for the children in the remote and isolated community at Tolomako Village, Big Bay, Santo, Vanuatu.